Purpose

 Policy Sanctions

 RISD faculty, staff, and students who engage in activities that violate this policy will be referred to the appropriate office for corrective action.
+Violating this policy may result in consequences, including possible expulsion of students or termination of employees.
+While these outcomes are not guaranteed, they represent the most severe actions that could be taken.

-Additionally, RISD reserves the right to review alleged violations of this policy in conjunction with other appropriate offices and under other applicable College policies and procedures, including but not limited to those listed under Related Policies
+Additionally, RISD reserves the right to review alleged violations of this policy in conjunction with other appropriate offices and under other applicable College policies and procedures, including but not limited to those listed under Related Policies.

 Related policies